kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ## Summary

-This KEP addresses a critical visibility gap in Dynamic Resource Allocation (DRA) by enabling users to view available device capacity on nodes and resource pools.
+This KEP addresses a critical visibility gap in Dynamic Resource Allocation (DRA) by enabling users to view available device capacity across resource pools.
 While ResourceSlices store capacity data and ResourceClaims track consumption, there is currently no straightforward way for users to view the available capacity remaining in a pool or on a node.

 This enhancement introduces:
-1. A Status field in ResourceSlice to track resource consumption and availability
+1. A new **ResourcePool** cluster-scoped object that aggregates availability information across ResourceSlices
-2. A ResourceSlice status controller that aggregates allocation information across ResourceClaims
+2. A **ResourcePool controller** that watches ResourceSlices and ResourceClaims to maintain pool-level summaries
-3. Cross-slice validation for resource pools to ensure consistency
+3. A **client-side utility library** for detailed allocation debugging (used by kubectl)
-4. Enhanced `kubectl describe` commands for ResourceSlice and Node to display availability information
+4. Enhanced **kubectl describe** commands for ResourcePool and Node to display availability information

 ## Motivation